Thermal Properties of 1847 WISE-observed Asteroids

 \subsection{Thermal Parameters and Taxonomy}

-To assess how the thermal parameters might differ depending on taxonomy, we sort the taxonomic classes into three main categories.
-C-group asteroids include C, B, F, G, D, and T-types, S-group asteroids include S, V, A, Q, R, K, and L-types, and X-group asteroids include X, M, P, and E-types.
+To assess how the thermal parameters might differ depending on taxonomy, we sort the taxonomic classes into three main categories: C-group asteroids which include C-, B-, F-, G-, D-, and T-types, S-group asteroids which include S-, V-, A-, Q-, R-, K-, and L-types, and X-group asteroids which include X-, M-, P-, and E-types.
 For our 191 asteroids with the most reliable TPM fits (i.e., at least one dense optical lightcurve and no saturation in the thermal flux measurements), we have 20 C-group asteroids, 65 S-group asteroids, 30 X-group asteroids, and 77 asteroids with unknown taxonomy (Fig. \ref{fig.taxplots}).
-For these groupings, the \citet[SMASS II;][]{Bus02} taxonomy is preferentially used over the \citet{Tholen84} taxonomy where available.
+For these groupings, the Small Main-Belt Asteroid Spectroscopic Survey (SMASS) II \citep{Bus02} taxonomy is preferentially used over the \citet{Tholen84} taxonomy where available.
 Some asteroids in the \citet{Tholen84} taxonomy have multiple spectral types assigned due to ambiguities in the color analyses.
 In these cases, we adopt the best-fitting spectral type, which denoted by the first letter in the sequence.